 There are 8 different types of marks to use when Marking a Claim for Review.
-Note that a claim can only be marked with one type of mark at a time.
+A claim can be marked with up to 2 types of mark at a time.

 - Unsupported: The claim lacks evidence, either in the form of linked sources or explanatory Pros underneath it.

-- Not a claim: A claim is a premise within the broader argument made by the branch of the argument tree.
-As such, it needs to form part of the premises-and-conclusions structure of an argument.
-In simpler terms: a claim must be making an argument.
-It should make sense in the location it is in, and be arguing for (Pro) or against (Con) the claim or thesis located above it.
+- Not a claim: A claim must be making an argument, arguing for or against the claim or thesis located above it.
 Anything that does not do so is not adding to the argument at hand, and therefore is not a claim; this mark is used to point out that problem.

 - Unclear: This mark should be used to indicate that the user marking the claim does not understand the meaning of the claim or some aspect of it, or doubts that other readers are able to easily do so.